Conditional sentence

-Languages use a variety of grammatical forms and constructions in conditional sentences.
+To form conditional sentences, languages use a variety of grammatical forms and constructions.
 The forms of verbs used in the antecedent and consequent are often subject to particular rules as regards their tense, aspect, and mood.
 Many languages have a specialized type of verb form called the conditional mood – broadly equivalent in meaning to the English "would (do something)" – for use in some types of conditional sentences.

 Types of conditional sentence

 There are various ways of classifying conditional sentences.
 Many of these categories are visible cross-linguistically.

 Implicative and predictive

 A conditional sentence expressing an implication (also called a factual conditional sentence) essentially states that if one fact holds, then so does another.
 (If the sentence is not a declarative sentence, then the consequence may be expressed as an order or a question rather than a statement.)
 The facts are usually stated in whatever grammatical tense is appropriate to them; there are not normally special tense or mood patterns for this type of conditional sentence.
 Such sentences may be used to express a certainty, a universal statement, a law of science, etc. (in these cases if may often be replaced by when):